alygoes/fetch-match-dog/README.md

 ## Run this app

-To run this app locally, install the dependencies with `npm install` then Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+To run this app locally, install the dependencies with `npm install`.
+Then run `npm start`
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-To build, run `npm build`
+To build, run `npm run build`

 ## Testing
 run `npm test`